 In 2017 the Manawatū River Leaders’ Forum successfully bid to central government’s Freshwater Improvement Fund for $2.9 million.

-This complements $4.3 million in contributions made by Horizons Regional Council, Horowhenua and Manawatū District Councils, Palmerston North City Council, and landowners.
-This will contribute to works totalling $7.24 million over five years.
+This complements over $5 million in contributions made by Horizons Regional Council, Horowhenua and Manawatū District Councils, Palmerston North City Council, and landowners for a total of $8 million over five years.

 The Freshwater Improvement Fund project delivered a series of actions over a period of five years to address water issues within the Manawatū catchment as part of the Manawatū Awa Freshwater Improvement Project.